joeyuy/Education-Inequality/README.md

 Repository for DATA 3320 project 2.

 # Project Description
-This project will apply regression analysis to determine how various socio-economic factors correlate to a school's average SAT and ACT scores.
-This process will determine a predictive model that can estimate what a school's typical SAT/ACT score will be given their socio-economic information.
+This project will apply regression analysis to determine how various socio-economic factors and a school's capital allocation correlate to their students' average SAT and ACT scores.
+This process will determine a predictive model that can estimate what a school's typical SAT/ACT score will be given their socio-economic and capital allocation information.

 # Data
-Two datasets will be used.
+Three datasets will be used.
 The first is from EdGap, which sources standardized test scores from each state's department of education.
 EdGap also tracks socio-economic factors by zip code through the Census Bureau’s American Community Survey.
 EdGap Data can be viewed at: https://github.com/joeyuy/Education-Inequality/blob/main/EdGap_data.xlsx

 The second dataset is from the National Center for Education Statistics (NCES) which provides additional information for each school.
 The data can be viewed at: https://drive.usercontent.google.com/u/0/uc?id=1HvW2w-o2XZzCm4KTvnb1Bb3BvoAa14BP&export=download

+The third data set is from the US Census Annual Survey of School System Finances Tables, and gives insight into how much money schools in a district are putting into various departments.
+The data can be viewed at: https://github.com/joeyuy/Education-Inequality/blob/main/school_census_data.csv

-Both datasets uniquely identify each school via the NCESSCH School ID.
+The EdGap and NCES datasets uniquely identify each school via the NCESSCH School ID, while the Census data identifies regions with the NCES id, a substring of the NCESSCH id.

 # Data Preparation
-Data from EdGap and NCES were filtered down to relevant socio-economic and education performance (measured by ACT scores) variables.
+Data from the above mentioned data sources were filtered down to relevant socio-economic, capital allocation, and performance (ACT scores) variables.
 Then, they are merged using the NCESSCH ID variable as the primary key.
 Rows with out of range variables (eg negative percentages) are dropped.
 To prepare the data for regression analysis, the data is split into a training and test set (80/20 ratio) and quantitative variables are normalized.
 Each of these data sets were cleaned by imputing NaN's in quantitative data, and dropping rows with NaN's in qualitative data.

 Data preparation was done in the jupyter notebook file: Education_Inequality_Data_Preparation.ipynb